DerGuteWolf/abap-platform-reuse-services/README.md

 Demo Flow:
 1. Create a new Salesorder
 2. Create an Item
-   a.
-Select a product
+   - Select a product
-   b.
-Enter a quantity, e.g. "2"
+   - Enter a quantity, e.g. "2"
-   c.
-Press Apply
+   - Press Apply
 3. Press "Create" to create the SalesOrder
 4. Press "Edit"
 5. Change the quantity to another value, e.g. "4"